British Columbia Supreme Court Civil and Family Rules Committee terms of reference

-1.01 This document sets out the terms of reference for the Attorney General’s British Columbia Supreme Court Rules Committee (the “Rules Committee”), including the purpose of the Rules Committee and its roles and responsibilities.
+1.01 This document sets out the terms of reference for the British Columbia Supreme Court Civil & Family Rules Committee (the “Rules Committee”), including the purpose of the Rules Committee and its roles and responsibilities.

 British Columbia is committed to a justice and public safety sector founded on the rule of law.
 The sector encompasses criminal, civil, family and administrative law.
 It is fair, protects people, is sustainable, and has the public’s confidence.